Francisca Vasconcelos

 news

-| Dec 12, 2025 | I will be giving an invited talk about my work on QAC0 at the 1st Quantum Cambridge-Oxford-Warwick Colloquium on Low-Depth Complexity. |
+| Dec 12, 2025 | I gave an invited talk offering an overview of recent results on QAC0 at the 1st Quantum Cambridge-Oxford-Warwick Colloquium on Quantum Low-Depth Complexity.
+[Slides] |

 |---|---|